kieranmasterton/VideoBumpers.js/README.md

 An easy-to-use jQuery plugin for adding in and out bumpers to HTML5 video.

 ## How Do I Use It?
-Include jQuery 1.7+ and jquery.videobumpers.js in your layout and target your video's container with `videoBumpers()`.
-Here's the basics:
+In short, include jQuery 1.7+ and VideoBumpers.js in your layout and target your video's container with `videoBumpers()`.
+For those looking for more detail, here's a quick run down to get you started:

 1. Create your ogv, webm and mp4 files.
 Make sure they all have the same file name for example my-cat-video.ogv, my-cat-video.mp4, my-cat-video.webm and place them together in a folder.
 2. Do the same for you in and out bumper videos.